 Donate non-perishables you aren’t eating (be honest: Are you really going to go through seven cans of kidney beans before they expire in two months?), and toss things that are already past their best-if-used-by date.

 Yes, including the excess plastic takeout containers that are collecting dust.

 - Clean dishwasher, oven & microwave

 With these tricks, your dishwasher and microwave will practically clean themselves.
 Your oven requires a little more elbow grease, but it’s well worth the effort.

 While you’re at it, disinfect the door handles and wipe down the front of the fridge too.
 (It’s one of the most commonly neglected spots to clean in the kitchen.)

 Day 3: Bathrooms

-- Toss expired makeup & hair products
+- Toss past-their-prime makeup & hair products